satishdasyam/android-MVVM/README.md

 MVVM has mainly the following layers:

 ## Model
 Model represents the data and business logic of the app.
-One of the recommended implementation strategies of this layer, is to expose its data through observables to be decoupled completely from ViewModel or any other observer/consumer (This will be illustrated in our MVVM sample app below).
+One of the recommended implementation strategies of this layer, is to expose its data through observables to be decoupled completely from ViewModel or any other observer/consumer.

 ## ViewModel
 ViewModel interacts with model and also prepares observable(s) that can be observed by a View.
 ViewModel can optionally provide hooks for the view to pass events to the model.